antaresproject/docs/docs/antares_concepts/components_&_modules.md

 ```

-In this file must be an array with service providers which are required to run component in the application.
+In this file must be an array with service providers which are required to run module in the application.
 At least one service provider must be declared with a content as below:

 Service provider's file structure: